Skip to content

 Ojców

-The village of Ojców, from which the National Park takes its name, is absolutely worth a visit.
-It is very small but also very cute.
-See the spectacular wooden chapel on the water known simply as Chapel On the Water or Chapel of St. Joseph the Worker, located at the foot of a rock formation suspended over a small river.
+The village of Ojców, from which the national park takes its name, is absolutely worth a visit.
+Despite its small size, it exudes a charming and picturesque atmosphere.
+One of the must-see attractions is the spectacular wooden chapel known as the Chapel On the Water or Chapel of St. Joseph the Worker, located at the foot of a rock formation suspended over a small river.
+This unique positioning on the water is linked to the historical decree of Tsar Nicholas II, which prohibited the construction of sacred buildings on land.

 Natural History Exhibition